Distributionally Robust Data Join: Introduction

+The contribution of our work can be summarized as follows: \begin{enumerate} \item New Problem Formulation of Distributionally Robust Data Join: we introduce and precisely formulate the distributionally robust data join problem in Section~\ref{sec:prelim} and exactly characterize its feasibility in Section~\ref{subsec:coupling-formulation}.

+\item Application to Fairness: we further show how our original problem can be slightly modified to capture the problem of enforcing fairness when demographic group information is not available in the original labeled dataset (Appendix \ref{app:fairness}).

-The contribution of our work can be summarized as follows: \begin{enumerate} \item New problem formulation of distributionally robust data join (Section \ref{sec:dr-data-join}), \item Tractable reformulation with an approximation guarantee (Section \ref{sec:tractable-optimization} and Section \ref{sec:opt}): we show how to approximate the distributionally robust data join problem with a tractable convex optimization problem with an approximation guarantee, \item Applications to fairness with missing demographic group information (Section \ref{sec:fairness}): with slight modifications, we show how to penalize the model for its unfairness even when the labeled dataset lacks the demographic group information, \item Experiments (Section \ref{sec:experiments}): we perform some experiments to demonstrate the usefulness of our distributionally robust data join method. \end{enumerate}
+\item Tractable Reformulation with an Approximation Guarantee (Theorem \ref{thm:main-thm} in Section \ref{sec:tractable-optimization}): we show how to approximate the distributionally robust data join problem with two convex optimization problems with an approximation guarantee.

+\item Experiments (Section \ref{sec:experiments}): we design and perform a synthetic experiment that shows how our distributionally robust data join method performs much better than the baselines.
+Additionally, we show some preliminary results on the experiments on a few real world datasets. \end{enumerate}